ls807terra/TERRA-QUANT/README.md

 |telomerehunter| -       | [Official Website](https://www.dkfz.de/en/applied-bioinformatics/telomerehunter/telomerehunter.html) |

 ## 3. Setup conda enviroment
+We created different conda enviroments for separating conflict tools.

-Create a conda enviroment by the yaml file provided in the `install_env/`
+To create a conda enviroment as same as ours, use the yaml file provided in the `install_env/`

 **Two separated enviroment should be created!**